 Austrian Audio Hi-X65 Review

 Austrian Audio developed the foldable, open Hi-X65 headphones in Vienna.
 Not only that, but the receiver is also wholly manufactured in the Austrian capital.
 These critical data alone are enough for many interested parties to assume that they will be outside their budget anyway.
-But that’s not necessarily true because, with around 400$, AA shows that Made In Austria is still feasible at a fair price in 2021.
+But that’s not necessarily true because AA shows that Made In Austria is still feasible at a fair price in 2021.

 - Well made, comfortable and lightweight, with detachable cables.